an immersive atlas of justice, memory and possibility

 For more on the project’s intellectual lineage, see our recommended Resources.

-The work is grounded in a core theory: our capacity to imagine just futures is constrained not by a lack of empathy, but by the architectures of information—who controls it, how it circulates, and whose stories are deemed credible.
+The platform is grounded in a core theory: our capacity to imagine just futures is constrained not by a lack of empathy, but by the architectures of information—who controls it, how it circulates, and whose stories are deemed credible.
 When histories are rendered invisible, inaccessible, or illegible, imagination narrows.

 We claim expansion.